 Sausage Pasta

-Sausage Pasta is the ultimate comfort food!
-Italian sausage in a creamy tomato sauce with fresh baby spinach and tender pasta.
-Topped with some freshly grated Parmesan cheese--this dish is unbeatable!
+Sausage Pasta is pure comfort foodโ€”Italian sausage in a creamy tomato sauce with fresh spinach and tender pasta, all topped with Parmesan.

-Prep Time 25 minutes
+Prep Time: 25 minutes

-Total Time 25 minutes
+Total Time: 25 minutes

-Servings 4 -6 servings
+Servings: 4 servings

 Ingredients

-• 1 pkg.
-(16 oz.) rotini pasta
+• 1 (16-ounce) package rotini pasta

 • 1 tablespoon olive oil

-• 2-1/2 teaspoons minced garlic (2-3 cloves)
+• 2-1/2 teaspoons minced garlic 2 to 3 cloves

 • 2 teaspoons dried Italian seasoning

-• 1/4 teaspoon red pepper flakes, optional
+• 1/4 teaspoon red pepper flakes optional

 • 1/3 cup chicken broth

-• 1-1/4 cups tomato puree (or tomato paste -- see Note 2)
+• 1-1/4 cups tomato puree or tomato paste, see note 2

-• 1-1/2 cups half-and-half (Note 3)
+• 1-1/2 cups half-and-half see note 3

-• 4 cups packed baby spinach, coarsely chopped
+• 4 cups packed baby spinach coarsely chopped

-• Optional: splash of red wine vinegar
+• 1 tablespoon red wine vinegar optional

 Instructions

-• ADD CHICKEN BROTH AND TOMATOES: Continue to cook until sausage is fully cooked through.
-Pour in 1/3 cup chicken broth and entire can of tomato puree.
-Cook, scraping the bottom of the skillet to release any browned bits and to slightly thicken, about 1-3 minutes.
+• Continue cooking until sausage is fully cooked.
+Add chicken broth and tomato puree.
+Cook for 1โ€“3 minutes, scraping the pan bottom to release browned bits and slightly thicken the sauce.

 Video